FRRouting/frr/doc/developer/lists.rst

 unique and non-unique list items.
 Hash tables always require unique items and mostly follow the "sorted" API but use the hash value as sorting key.
 Also, iterating while modifying does not work with hash tables.
+Conversely, the heap always has non-unique items, but iterating while modifying doesn't work either.

 The following sorted structures are likely to be implemented at some point